Check mysql-innodb-log-waits¶

 - If the InnoDB engine is not available or is disabled, the plugin reports OK with an info message instead of UNKNOWN

-- The Write Log efficiency check is silently skipped on MySQL versions that do not expose
+- The Write Log efficiency line is silently skipped on MySQL versions that do not expose

 Innodb_log_write_requests(very old MySQL pre-5.0) - When

-Innodb_log_writes > Innodb_log_write_requests(a physically impossible state that can briefly appear during counter resets), the plugin emits an info note instead of alerting
+Innodb_log_writes > Innodb_log_write_requests(a physically impossible state that can briefly appear during counter resets), the plugin emits an info note instead of a value

 Data Collection: